beida-ce/beida-ce/README.md

 ###

-<p align="left">✨ Creating bugs since 2020.<br>📚 I'm currently studying on Cyber Security.<br>🎲 One of my hobbies is developing games.
+<p align="left">✨ Creating bugs since 2020.<br>📚 I'm currently studying on React and Angular.<br>🎲 One of my hobbies is developing games.
 Stay tuned for new games.<br>🎯 I will succeed!</p>

 ###